-- Just as a physician administers tests, such as an MRI, EKG or CT scan to diagnose a patients’ illness, a psychologist uses psychological tests to assist in the diagnosis of mental illness and psychological problems.
-The most respected psychological tests utilized are standardized and allow the psychologist to compare the patient with a normal population of adults or children of the same age.
+Just as a physician administers tests, such as an MRI, EKG or CT scan to diagnose a patients’ illness, a psychologist uses psychological tests to assist in diagnosing mental illness and psychological problems.
+The most respected psychological tests used are standardized and allow the psychologist to compare the patient with a normal population of adults or children of the same age.
 The results of such testing can be used as demonstrative evidence when the psychologist testifies.
-Test data becomes a way for the psychologist to present hard data to the Judge and Jury.
+Test data becomes a way for the psychologist to present hard data to the judge and jury.
 Psychological testing adds significant credibility when the psychologist testifies in court.
-Computerized interpretations further provide access to a large, normative base and eliminate examiner bias.
+Computerized test interpretations further provide access to a large, normative base, which assists in eliminating examiner bias.

 There are a number of psychological tests proven to be valid and reliable in assessing symptoms of mental illness, emotional distress, cognitive and intellectual impairment, and personality traits.
 There are also test instruments that can assess malingering and dissimulation, which frequently occur in the context of legal issues.

-- Typically, the referring attorney contacts Dr. McNaught regarding forensic evaluations and forensic testimony.
-Dr. McNaught will obtain a brief background from the attorney regarding the referral.
-The attorney will be provided with a retainer agreement, to be signed by the attorney and/or client.
+Typically, the referring attorney contacts Dr. McNaught regarding forensic evaluations and forensic testimony.
+She will obtain a brief background from the attorney regarding the referral.
+The attorney will be provided with a retainer agreement – to be signed by the attorney and/or client.
 Dr. McNaught will then request that the attorney send a letter outlining the questions to be addressed in the evaluation or court testimony.
-Attorneys are also asked to provide Dr. McNaught with the pertinent legal, medical and mental health documents for review, prior to the client’s appointment or report summarizing Dr. McNaught’s opinions.
+Attorneys also are asked to provide Dr. McNaught with the pertinent legal, medical and mental health documents for review prior to the client’s appointment or report summarizing her opinions.

-- Critiquing the work of others typically involves comparing the evaluative procedures used by the other professional, to the current standard of care for the evaluation in question.
-Such critiques also address the psychological testing relied upon as well as the accuracy of the conclusions based on the testing.
+Critiquing the work of others typically involves comparing the evaluative procedures used by the other professional to the current standard of care for the evaluation in question.
+Such critiques also address the psychological testing relied upon, as well as the accuracy of the conclusions based on the case material.

 What is Forensic Psychology?